-On-Campus - every spring Online - every year
+3 credit hrs On-Campus - every spring Online - every year

 Christian Doctrine I (TH 305) provides a systematic treatment of the nature and sources of theology.
-Considered are the problems of knowledge and authority, the proper approach to the Bible as God's written revelation, and the doctrines of God, creation, anthropology and sin.
-Prerequisite: Basic Christian Beliefs.
+The problems of knowledge and authority, the proper approach to the Bible as God's written revelation, and the doctrines of God, creation, anthropology, and sin are considered.
+Pre-requisite: Basic Christian Beliefs.